openownership/openownership.beta/visualisation.md

 ## How to draw BOVS Diagrams

 The System includes a number of rules and features, so we've divided it up to make it easier to get started.
-You have to follow a few rules, but you can then pick and choose the additional features your diagrams need.
+You have to follow a few Core Rules, but you can then pick and choose the Optional Features your diagrams need.

-| [Core Rules](/visualisation/core){: .button}             | Must be followed for all BOVS Diagrams.
-If you're new to BOVS, start here.
+| [Core Rules](/visualisation/core){: .button}             | If you're new to BOVS, start here.
 | [Optional Features](/visualisation/optional/){: .button} | Ways to enhance your diagrams further.
 {: .unstriped }

 ## Resources